Kylin-Network/kylin-collator/README.md

 # Kylin Collator

-This repository allows you to choose how you want to configure and launch your network.
-You can:
+Using this repository, you can choose to configure and launch your network in multiple ways.
+Options include:
-1) Launch a local development network including a relaychain and two kylin parachains
+1) Launch a local development network including a relaychain and two Kylin parachains
 2) Launch a collator node on a live test network
 3) Build from source and configure a custom network

-The recommended way to launch is with [Docker](https://www.docker.com/).
+We recommended launching with [Docker](https://www.docker.com/).
 The default compose file automatically launches a local network containing multiple relaychain validators (polkadot nodes) and collators (kylin nodes) as well as the full user interface on port 3001.
+Additionally, docker can be used to launch collator nodes to supported testnets.

-You can also build your network from source if you prefer which is discussed step-by-step below.
+You can also build your network from source if you prefer, which is discussed step-by-step in this document as well.

 ## 1) Using Docker